-The simplest answer is that I specialize in both.
+I specialize in both.
 My career started with scoring for film and television, after which point I spent five years as audio director for a game company where I designed and implemented a reactive game music system from scratch.
 I consider myself to be a dual citizen of two different disciplines, sharing similarities but with distinct cultures, technologies, and practices.
-In the end, everything is about musical storytelling, be those stories slated in stone or co-authored by a player.
+In the end, everything is about musical storytelling, whether those stories are fixed or co-authored by a player.

 Do you work with live musicians, or do you produce your music with a computer?

 Either or both, depending on the artistic needs of a project and its budgetary realities.
-Some projects need a live orchestra and chorus, and others need more than digital instruments.
+Some projects need a live orchestra and chorus, and others are best served by digital instruments.
 I am generally a proponent of using some live players when possible, for the vitality and organic quality they bring to a score.
 Sometimes a project would benefit from live musicians, but may not have the budget for a full orchestra or ensemble; in those cases I’ll outline several production options, some of which can incorporate musicians.
 A little human musicianship goes a long way!